Composting toilets

 This type of project would be eligible for grant funding and there are many organisations that could help.
 Local councils often offer grants for local projects so it is worth getting in touch.
 Associations or groups with a constitution can apply for most types of grant funding.
 For other organisations that can help please see below.

-B&Q Better Neighbourhood Grants: Start up support for local community projects ideal for Schools, community groups and charitable organisations.
+B&Q Better Neighbourhood Grants: Start up support for registered UK charities for local community projects.
 The B&Q Better Neighbour Grants are available to help get a community project up and running.
-The scheme provides £50 to £500 of B&Q materials, for example, pond liners, plants, peat-free compost for projects such as a pond/wildlife garden or paints labelled low or minimal VOC for redecoration projects.It is important that the project is sustainable.
+The scheme provides £50 to £500 of B&Q materials, for example, pond liners, plants, peat-free compost for projects such as a pond/wildlife garden or paints labelled low or minimal VOC for redecoration projects.
+It is important that the project is sustainable.
 For example, the materials and methods used should not cause environmental damage in the short or long-term.
 The final result should have long-lasting benefit to the community.
-Better Neighbour Grants do not cover maintenance, so the project should be designed for easy care.Contact your local B&Q store for more details
+Better Neighbour Grants do not cover maintenance, so the project should be designed for easy care. https://bqfoundation.org.uk/ or check out their Community Reuse Scheme https://www.neighbourly.com/BandQCommunityReuse

 National Lottery Fund - Awards for all England

 A quick way to apply for smaller amounts of funding between £300 and £10,000.
 Area England, Suitable for Voluntary or community organisations Funding size, £300 to £10,000, for up to one year.
-Application deadline ongoing https://www.tnlcommunityfund.org.uk/funding/programmes?max=10000&location=england
+Application deadline Ongoing https://www.tnlcommunityfund.org.uk/funding/programmes?max=10000&location=england

 Other Lottery funding programmes for grants over £10,00 can be found here https://www.tnlcommunityfund.org.uk/funding/programmes?min=10000&location=england